 A Passive House has no thermal bridges - energy super highways - that easily leak heat through the building envelope.

 A Passive House uses building science and materials to control water vapour movement and prevent condensation inside the rooms and within the structure.

 A Passive House has high performance windows and glazing.
 A standard double glazed window leaks 10 times more heat than a standard insulated wall.

 A Passive House is orientated properly toward the sun for free winter heating and with good shading to prevent summer over heating.

 A Passive House has an excellent ventilation system, circulating clean, fresh, filtered air while using an energy exchanger to exhaust the stale air while keeping the heat inside.

 Add all these things together and you get a Passive House that keeps warm and comfortable only using heat captured from the sun and the internal heat generated by the occupants and appliances.

-We are working on a more comprehensive discussion on Passive House, but in the meantime here is a video by Hans-Jörn Eich that does a great job of explaining the main principles in just 90 seconds in both English and Chinese.
+We are working on a more comprehensive discussion on Passive House, but in the meantime here is a video drawn by Hans-Jörn Eich that does a great job of explaining the main principles in both English and Chinese.